Dane Dunning: Amateur career

 After graduating from Clay High School in Green Cove Springs, Florida, Dunning attended the University of Florida, where he played college baseball for the Florida Gators.
-Dunning appeared in 17 games as a freshman, finishing the year with a 4.50 ERA.
+He pitched in 17 games as a freshman, finishing the year with a 4.50 earned run average (ERA).
 In the summer after his freshman year, he pitched for the Waterloo Bucks of the Northwoods League.
 His sophomore year, Dunning began starting more games, as opposed to the reliever role he had his freshman year, finishing the year with a 4.03 ERA in 16 appearances, 14 of which were starts.
-As a junior, Dunning returned to the bullpen, the role he predominantly had his freshman year.
-Dunning appeared in 33 games, only five of which were starts, and had a 2.29 ERA.
-In the 2016 NCAA Division I baseball tournament, Dunning pitched 15.1 innings, giving up only one run.
+As a junior, Dunning returned to the bullpen.
+He appeared in 33 games, only five of which were starts, and had a 2.29 ERA.
+In the 2016 NCAA Division I baseball tournament, Dunning pitched 15 1/3 innings, conceding only one run.

 Washington Nationals

-After his junior year, he was drafted by the Washington Nationals in the first round of the 2016 MLB draft.
-He split time during his first professional season between the Gulf Coast League Nationals and the Auburn Doubledays where he posted a combined 3–2 win–loss record and a 2.02 earned run average (ERA) in eight games between both teams.
+The Washington Nationals selected Dunning in the first round of the 2016 MLB draft.
+He split time during his first professional season between the Gulf Coast League Nationals and the Auburn Doubledays, where he posted a combined 3–2 win–loss record and a 2.02 ERA in eight games for both teams.

 Chicago White Sox

-On December 7, 2016, the Nationals traded Dunning, Reynaldo López, and Lucas Giolito to the Chicago White Sox in exchange for Adam Eaton.
-For the 2017 season, the White Sox assigned Dunning to the Kannapolis Intimidators, and after he posted a 0.35 ERA in 26 innings, promoted him to the Winston-Salem Dash, where he spent the rest of the season, posting a 6–8 record and 3.51 ERA in 22 games started.
-Dunning spent 2018 with both Winston-Salem and the Birmingham Barons, pitching to a combined 6–3 record and 2.71 ERA in 15 starts between both teams.
+On December 7, 2016, the Nationals traded Dunning, Reynaldo López, and Lucas Giolito to the Chicago White Sox in exchange for outfielder Adam Eaton.
+Dunning began the 2017 season with the Kannapolis Intimidators.
+After he posted a 0.35 ERA in 26 innings, the White Sox promoted him to the Winston-Salem Dash, where he spent the rest of the season, posting a 6–8 record and 3.51 ERA in 22 games started.
+He spent 2018 with both Winston-Salem and the Birmingham Barons, pitching to a combined 6–3 record and 2.71 ERA in 15 starts for both teams.